High quality olive oil

 Our new olive oil

 November 2023 was a bumper year for us.
 The olives just kept coming and coming.
-We are now selling the oil so if you are interested then please leave a message on instagram We are also selling our oil in a UK shop – more details to follow!
+We are now selling the oil so if you are interested then please leave a message on instagram or on email info@casaamorosa.co.uk We are selling directly in the UK £20 for 750 ml; £15 for

 Simona Olive Variety